![]() |

 (link now broken)

-Tim Jauncey believes the real date of this performance was in the March-May 1979 timeframe, due to the sound of New Dawn Fades being pre-Unknown Pleasures, though he and others subsquently believe it's even older than that. (see below)
+Tim Jauncey believes the real date of this performance was in the late Jan-February 1979 timeframe, due to the sound of New Dawn Fades being pre-Unknown Pleasures (see below).

 He adds: